Julien-R44/adonis-vscode-extension/README.md

 - `nodePath`: The path to the node executable.
 - `useUnixCd`: Use Unix-style cd for windows terminals ( Useful when using Cygwin or Git Bash )
 - `quickJump`: Enable quick jump by using Ctrl + Click
+- `runMigrationInBackground`: Run migration/seeds commands in background.
+By default, they are executed in the built-in terminal of VSCode so that you can see the output.

 # Known Issues
 Below is the list of unsupported features (for the moment), feel free to make a PR if you want them to be delivered faster: